 - If you join the arbitration, it's the manufacturer's duty to schedule a hearing within 40 days;

 - Compile all your documents regarding the car's problem (service reports, work orders, a copy of your warranty, the car's downtime calendar);

 - Attend the arbitration hearing in person.
 If you are not satisfied with the results, you can file a suit against the manufacturer;

 - If you file a lawsuit, and the verdict is in your favor, the manufacturer has 30 days to pay you.
 If you are not sure about how to proceed with a lawsuit, it's better to hire a lawyer who is experienced with this type of action.

 For more details, check National Highway Traffic Safety Administration - Vehicle Safety.

-For legal advice regarding your rights, you should consult O'Brien & Zehnder Law Firm.
+For legal advice regarding your rights, you should consult the O'Brien & Zehnder Law Firm.